top of page

 Things to Know

-• For LEAP High School Year 1 Students Only: Once the applications window closes, if your application is selected, you will be contacted to schedule an in-person or zoom interview the week of August 18, 2025 with Humane Education Director Jennifer D'Angelo.
+• For LEAP High School Year 1 Students Only: Once the applications window closes, if your application is selected, you will be contacted to schedule an in-person or zoom interview by August 2026 with Humane Education Director Jennifer D'Angelo.

-• Plan ahead for the Spring 2026 application period opening up for LEAP 2026-2027, keep connected via our email news, our App, or social media
+• Keep connected via our email news, our App, or social media

 Focus Areas